racersmith/CarND-Vehicle-Detection/README.md

 ![HOG Parameter Visualization][image2]

-To explore the impact of the color space on the extracted HOG feature I flattened the HOG map using `ravel()` and looked at the feature vector in a plot for car and non-car images.
+To explore the impact of the color space on the extracted HOG feature I flattened the extracted HOG map using `ravel()` and looked at the feature vector in a plot averaged over a set of car and non-car images.
 I looked for colorspaces whose plots showed large separation between the car and non-car HOG features.
 YCrCb and LAB both show good separation and were further explored in the classifier accuracy on the test data.

 ![HOG Colorspace][image3]